 # terminal

 bunx valet-dev codegen --watchThe valet-dev CLI handles project initialization, code generation, deployment, and environment variable management.
-All commands run locally and communicate with the orchestrator for server-side operations.
+All commands run locally and communicate with the server for server-side operations.

 valet-dev init